Cashback (film): Plot

-Ben's boss, Alan Jenkins, recruits the staff for a weekend football game and, after an embarrassing defeat, 26-Nil, Ben freezes time again.
-This time he discovers that he is not alone when he sees a mysterious stranger who is able to move inside the frozen world as he can.
+Ben's boss, Alan Jenkins, recruits the staff for a weekend football game and, after an embarrassing defeat, 26–0, Ben's mind wandered elsewhere, imagining he is not alone in moving around a time-stopped world.
 When Jenkins throws a party to honor his own birthday and as a consolation for their defeat, Sharon asks Ben to be her date, to which he eagerly but nervously agrees.
-While there, Ben encounters Natalie, who is now a stripper, as well as his ex-girlfriend Suzy, who implores him to try their relationship again.
-Ben refuses her advance, but she kisses him, just as Sharon witnesses from afar.
-Sharon angrily leaves the party.
-Ben realizes Sharon has seen the kiss and freezes time.
-After spending several days "frozen", Ben concludes that although he can stop time, he cannot reverse it to correct the mistake.
-He eventually seeks to explain himself to Sharon at her apartment, and a confrontation similar to the film-opening breakup occurs.
+Ben, on Jenkins' behalf and with Sean's help, hired a stripper for the party.
+During the party, Sean realized the stripper is Natalie while Ben encounters his ex-girlfriend Suzy, who implores him to try their relationship again.
+Ben refuses her advance, but she kisses him.
+Sharon who had just rebuffed Jenkins' drunken advances, witnesses the kiss from afar and angrily leaves the party.
+Ben realizes Sharon has seen the kiss.
+He seeks to explain himself to Sharon at her apartment, and a confrontation similar to the film-opening breakup occurs.
 Sharon henceforth does not show up to work at the supermarket.
+He spent days re-imagining that fateful event frozen in time, eventually concluding that he can't correct the mistake.

 As a practical joke, colleagues Barry and Matt phone Ben; Matt poses as an art gallery owner who is interested in displaying Ben's drawings and schedules an appointment for Ben to present more to him.
 When Ben arrives as agreed, the reaction of the owner quickly reveals that he has been pranked.
 However, the gallery owner is nonetheless interested in Ben's work and decides to exhibit Ben's drawings.
 Sharon receives an invitation to the exhibition and visits.
 She is moved as most of the pieces depict her and she happily greets Ben, congratulating him on his success.
-The finale occurs as Ben shares his ability to stop time with her and the two step outside into a time-frozen snowfall.
+This leads to the finale where the two reconcile, kiss, and step outside into a time-frozen snowfall.